mikrosk/scummvm/backends/platform/atari/readme.txt

 - screen tearing in most cases

-- SuperVidel only (there's no way to use C2P because C2P requires data aligned on a 16px boundary and ScummVM supplies arbitrarily-sized rectangles)
+- SuperVidel only (there's no way to use C2P because C2P requires data aligned on a 16px boundary and ScummVM supplies arbitrarily-sized rectangles).
+In theory I could implement direct rendering for the Falcon hicolor (320x240@16bpp) but this creates another set of issues like when palette would be updated but not the whole screen - so some rectangles would be rendered in old palette and some in new.

 SuperBlitter used: no (it can blit only between rectangles present in its VRAM what is not the case of generic ScummVM entities).